 Many people are surprised to discover that a waterfall one and a half times higher than Niagara Falls sits just minutes from Quebec City.
-At 83 metres, the Montmorency Falls are a sight to behold, both from within the city and up close and personal in the Montmorency Falls Park (Parc de la Chute-Montmorency in French).
-Hang out near the base and feel the mist on your face, or ride the gondola to the top for a spectacular view.
-More adventurous visitors might choose to hike one of the three Via Ferrata trails, stopping at viewpoints along the way for some Instagram-worthy shots- -- or even zip line across the falls.
+At 272 feet, the Montmorency Falls are a sight to behold, both from within the city and up close and personal in the Montmorency Falls Park (Parc de la Chute-Montmorency in French).
+Hang out near the base and feel the mist on your face, or ride the gondola up to the top for a spectacular view.
+More adventurous visitors might choose to hike one of the three Via Ferrata trails, stopping at viewpoints along the way for some Instagram-worthy shots, or even zip line across the falls.
 Of course, once you reach the top you can sit back and enjoy a great meal or a few celebratory drinks at the elegant Manoir Montmorency.

 The Petit Champlain District and Place Royale

-Visitors to Quebec City always talk about its European charm, and nowhere is this more true than in the Petit Champlain district (Quartier du Petit Champlain) -- one of the oldest neighbourhoods in North America.
+Visitors to Quebec City always talk about its European charm, and nowhere is this more true than in the Petit Champlain district (Quartier du Petit Champlain) -- one of the oldest neighborhoods in North America.
 Walk the narrow, cobblestone streets and pop into the many boutiques and shops for a fashionable souvenir.
-Let your nose guide you to one of the many restaurants and bistros, and be sure to make time to indulge your sweet tooth with local maple syrup treats at the La Petite Cabane ?
+Let your nose guide you to one of the many restaurants and bistros, and be sure to make time to indulge your sweet tooth with local treats at the La Petite Cabane ?
 Sucre.
 Just a short walk away is Place Royale, a small square with a big history.
 It was here that Samuel de Champlain founded the city in 1608.
 Today Place Royale takes visitors back in time with the help of the oldest stone church in North America, and a massive mural that traces 400 years of Quebec history.

 Plains of Abraham

 The Plains of Abraham are Quebec City's Central Park: an incredible urban green space where you can enjoy nature steps from the city.
 It was here, on the Plains, that generals Wolfe and Montcalm fought for the future of the French and British Empires in North America.
 Now, on any given day you'll see people cycling, picnicking, cross-country skiing or snowshoeing, depending on the season.
-The Plains of Abraham also act as the setting for Le Festival d'?t? du Qu?bec, a huge music festival every summer that has attracted the likes of The Rolling Stones, The Foo Fighters, and Lady Gaga, to name a few.
+The Plains of Abraham also act as the setting for Le Festival d'?t? du Qu?bec, a huge music festival every summer that has attracted the likes of The Rolling Stones, The Foo Fighters and Lady Gaga, to name a few.